Graduate Program in Electrical Engineering

 All questions regarding the application process should be directed to Linda Jagerson, Graduate Advisor, firstname.lastname@example.org.

 Electrical and Computer Engineering (ECE) is one of the core engineering programs within the College of Science and Engineering (CSE).
 We offer two graduate degree programs, MS and PhD.
-The Master of Science in Electrical Engineering (MSEE) takes an average of two years to complete and can be earned via a thesis option or a coursework only option.
+The Master of Science in Electrical and Computer Engineering (MSECE) takes an average of two years to complete and can be earned via a thesis option or a coursework only option.
 The Doctor of Philosophy (PhD) typically takes three to four years beyond the MS degree.

 What makes the University of Minnesota so special?

 The University of Minnesota is one of the top public research universities in the United States.
 It ranks 8th among public universities in research spending.
 "The University of Minnesota is one of only a handful of research universities located in a high-tech urban area with more than 17 nearby Fortune 500 companies.
 Our expertise and world-class research centers in medical devices, new materials, 3D printing, and nanotechnology make our college a vital partner with the medical devices and health care industry.
 Our unique college structure of combining science and engineering together automatically leads to interdisciplinary research that can help local and national industry partners.
 Partnerships with one of the country's top medical schools (literally across the street) has led to technical innovations such as the pacemaker and, more recently, 3D visualization and technology that assisted with the first successful surgery to separate conjointed twins connected at the heart." --Professor Mos Kaveh, Dean, College of Science and Engineering.